Rim destabilization and re-formation upon severance from its expanding sheet: Author ORCID

-We find a ballistic trajectory for the severed rim with a constant speed close to the speed of the rim upon severance from the sheet.
+\mydeletedappendix{Ballistic trajectory for the severed rim} \mydeletedred{ We find a ballistic trajectory for the severed rim with a constant speed close to the speed of the rim upon severance from the sheet.
 Figure\,\ref{fig:A2} provides a more detailed view of the velocity of the severed rim in comparison with the connected rim that can be obtained from $r_{\textrm{s}}(t)$ from the third-order polynomial fit used to determine the sheet expansion (see \S \ref{IV.1}).
 No significant acceleration of the detached rim is apparent.
-Suboptimal experimental conditions for the $d_0$=40\,$\mu$m, We$_d$=3702 led to large scatter in the data with corresponding large uncertainties.
+Suboptimal experimental conditions, with limited data available on the time axis and a possibly higher than average VP pulse energy for the $d_0$=40\,$\mu$m, We$_d$=3702 case in panel (a) led to large scatter in the data with corresponding large uncertainties.
+We also note that the sheet radius evolution description (Fig.\,\ref{fig:3}) has increasing error as we approach the early-time stage of sheet expansion, due to initial conditions of sheet formation not being fully captured by the model, as discussed elsewhere.
+Hence, it is possible that a future correction incorporating early sheet expansion would be compatible with a faster early time expansion than current encompassed by our model.}